← Field Notes Field Notes

 What Does an Architect Cost in Calgary?

-Brickburn Estate — custom home by Anonymous Architecture Calgary
+Custom home by Anonymous Architecture, Calgary

 How architectural fees are structured

-What "full architectural services" actually includes
+What full architectural services actually includes

 What drives fees up or down